nickeubank/ds4humans/_build/html/_sources/30_questions/05_positive_v_normative.md

 If the focus of this book is Positive Questions, why this digression on Normative Questions?

-To help you begin to recognize when the question you are being asked is a Positive Question — with a right or wrong answer, and where your expertise as a data scientist put you in a unique position of authority — or a Normative Question, where answers depend on how one chooses to value different outcomes, and where one's expertise as a data scientist really *doesn't* provide you with any unique standing or authority.
+To help you begin to recognize when the question you are being asked is a Positive Question — with a right or wrong answer, and where your expertise as a data scientist puts you in a unique position of authority — or a Normative Question, where answers depend on how one chooses to value different outcomes, and where one's expertise as a data scientist really *doesn't* provide you with any unique standing or authority.